 Prior to enrolment or commencement of training you will be required to complete a literacy and numeracy assessment and a pre-training interview.
 These will assist with determining your suitability to the course, verify your training plan, and identify any learning support needs.

-Learners who complete the SIS30515 Certificate III in Sport and Recreation will be eligible for up to three units of credit towards their VCE at Units 1 and 2 level and up to three units of credit towards their VCE at Units 3 and 4 level, including a Units 3 and 4 sequence.
+Students who complete the SIS30115 Certificate III in Sport and Recreation will gain recogition of up to three VCE VET units at Units 1 and 2 level and a Units 3 and 4 sequence.

 Students wishing to receive a study score for VCE VET Sport and Recreation must undertake scored assessment.
 This consists of three coursework tasks, worth 66 per cent of the overall study score and an end-of-year examination worth 34 per cent of the overall study score.